Ruchita-0310/bioinformatics/comparative genomics.md

 ```
 checkm2 predict -t 30 -x fna --input ./directory_name.fna --output-directory output_directory_name
 ```
+# IQ Tree
+- IQ-TREE supports a wide range of evolutionary models
+- All common substitution models for DNA, protein, codon, binary and morphological data with rate heterogeneity among sites

-# iqtree2 - species tree
+## iqtree2 - species tree
 ```
 nohup iqtree2 -s /bio/data/Ruchita/faa/alignments/concatenated_alignment
 ```
-IQ-TREE supports a wide range of evolutionary models All common substitution models for DNA, protein, codon, binary and morphological data with rate heterogeneity among sites.

-# iqtree2 – gene tree | run it in loop
+## iqtree2 – gene tree | run it in loop
 ```
 nohup sh -c 'for file in /bio/data/Ruchita/faa/orthologous/msa_clustalo/*aln; do iqtree2 -s "$file" -m MFP -madd LG+C20,LG+C60 -B 10000 -wbtl ; done' &
 ```

-# Clustalo (MSA)multiple sequence alignment | run it in loop
+# ClustalO multiple sequence alignment (MSA) | run it in loop
+- ClustalO is a software tool used for multiple sequence alignment.
+It is designed to align three or more nucleotide or amino acid sequences, based on their similarity.
+The main purpose of ClustalO is to identify regions of similarity between the sequences, and to produce a multiple sequence alignment that maximizes the overall similarity.
 ```
 for file in /bio/data/Ruchita/faa/orthologous/*.faa; do nohup clustalo -i "$file" -o /bio/data/Ruchita/faa/orthologous/msa_clustalo"$(basename "$file" .faa)".aln > "$(basename "$file" .faa)".log & done
 ```

 # ALE observe | run it in loop
+- ALE (Assembly Likelihood Estimator) Observe is a software tool used in genome assembly evaluation.
+It is designed to compare an assembled genome to a reference genome to determine the accuracy of the assembly.
+- The tool does this by calculating the likelihood that each read in the assembly could have come from the reference genome.
+A high likelihood suggests that the read is likely to be correct, while a low likelihood suggests that the read may be misassembled or contain errors.
+- ALE Observe can be used to identify regions of the assembly that are likely to be correct, as well as regions that may contain errors or require further investigation.
+This information can be used to improve the quality of the assembly or identify potential areas of interest for further research.
 ```
 nohup sh -c 'for file in /bio/data/Ruchita/ale1 /*.ufboot; do ALEobserve $file; done' &
 ```

 # ALE_undated | run it in parallel or loop
+- ALE_undated provides a quantitative measure of assembly accuracy that can help researchers assess the quality of their genome assembly and guide future research efforts.
+It is particularly useful when comparing genomes from different lineages where the timing of divergence is not well-known.
 ```
 parallel -j 100000 "ALEml_undated reroot_newick.txt {} separators='|'" ::: *.ale
 nohup parallel -j 1500 “ALEml_undated reroot_newick.txt {} separators='|'" ::: *.ale &